-- Significant planned changes at the Site related to security-critical processes or facilities - Significant reliance on recently introduced processes or systems where there is little or no history of successful operation of similar or equivalent controls - Repeated failure to maintain security controls at an appropriate level for the entire Certification Period (as evidenced by significant failure to meet the standard [1] at a Renewal Audit).
+- Significant planned changes at a Site or Cloud Region related to security-critical processes or facilities - Significant reliance on recently introduced processes or systems where there is little or no history of successful operation of similar or equivalent controls - Repeated failure to maintain security controls at an appropriate level for the entire Certification Period (as evidenced by significant failure to meet the standard [1] at a Renewal Audit).

-The Audit Team may also, at its discretion, decide that certification of Sites providing SM services should be for two years for Sites that perform exceptionally well at their Dry and Wet Audits.
+The Audit Team may also, at its discretion, decide that initial Full Certification of Sites providing SM services that perform exceptionally well at their Dry and Wet Audits should be for two years.